Broken Promises From An Employer

 Even though this is often the main issue considered by terminated employees, the other types of contractual claims as mentioned above should not be ignored.
 Essentially, the basic law throughout the country is that an employee is hired on an “at-will” basis whereby employment can end at the discretion of the employer or the employee with or without cause or a good reason.
 Montana is the only state in the country that has a statutory exception to that rule that requires good cause for termination of employment.
 There is a legal “presumption” that the employer has the right to terminate employees at their own whim or discretion, even without a good reason.
 This does not mean that it is the final decision on that issue.
 It is only a presumption that can be rebutted by the employee.
 The major exceptions to this rule are as follows:

-- Express contract – In most states in the country, if an employee has an express contract for a set duration of time, the courts have required the employer to have good cause to justify termination of employment.
+- Express Contract – In most states in the country, if an employee has an express contract for a set duration of time, the courts have required the employer to have good cause to justify termination of employment.
 Some sates in that situation will require an even higher standard of “willful breach of duty” or “habitual neglect.”
 It would be much more difficult to fire an employee in that type of situation.

 - Implied Contract – Most states recognize an additional exception if it can be determined that the employee had an implied contract requiring just cause for termination.
 In evaluating such a contract, the courts consider the length of employment, handbook provisions, oral assurances of continued employment, personnel policies of the employer and practices in the industry.
 Because of this policy, most attorneys for employers now advise their clients to try to justify any terminations based upon good cause even if they feel that it is an at-will relationship.